tito-arch/BABC-2/content/posts/samsung-galaxy-s23-a-look-at-its-features-and-performance.md

-title = "Samsung Galaxy S23: A Look at its Features and Performance" [cover] alt = "Samsung Galaxy S23: A Look at its Features and Performance" caption = "Image credits: Samsung.com" image = "/uploads/s23desing.webp"
+title = "Samsung Galaxy S23: A Look at its Features and Performance" [cover] alt = "Samsung Galaxy S23: A Look at its Features and Performance" caption = "Image credits: Youtube | 4RMD" image = "/uploads/s23desing.webp"

 +++